 ADHD

-Attention Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder where children are unable to concentrate on one specific thing and may exhibit multiple symptoms such as excessive talking; fidgeting; forgetfulness; challenges making or keeping friends; daydreaming during important times (such as school); and the lack of ability to resist temptation.
+Attention Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder where children are unable to concentrate on one specific thing and may have executive function challenges.
+Children with ADHD may exhibit multiple symptoms such as excessive talking, fidgeting, forgetfulness, challenges making or keeping friends, daydreaming during important times (such as school), impulsiveness, and the lack of ability to resist temptation.

-This disorder can be genetic or brought on by other factors like toxic environmental exposures; brain injuries; premature delivery at birth or alcohol or tobacco use by their mother while pregnant with them.
-ADHD is often treated with a combination of medications and Cognitive Behavioral Therapy.
+ADHD can be caused by genetics, and/or brought on by environmental factors like toxic exposures, brain injuries, premature delivery at birth, or alcohol or tobacco use by their mother while pregnant.
+It is often treated with a combination of medications and Cognitive Behavioral Therapy.

 Tourette’s